kiliconsult/jasync/README.md

 }
 ```

-RabbitMQ is set up with sane defaults to ensure a healthe environment and that messages are handled "At least once".
+RabbitMQ is set up with sane defaults to ensure a healthy environment and that messages are handled "At least once".